Readymode Compliance Center

 Find answers to common questions about call center compliance.

-Call center compliance means following the laws and regulations that determine how businesses are allowed to interact with consumers when making marketing or sales calls.
+Within the context of outbound calling, compliance means following the laws and regulations that determine how businesses are allowed to interact with consumers when making sales, marketing or other types of calls.

 Compliance is crucial because it helps your business avoid hefty fines, prevent legal action, and most importantly, protect consumer rights.
 Staying compliant also helps your business run smoothly by building trust with customers and keeping your reputation intact.

-The National Do Not Call (DNC) Registry is a list of phone numbers of people who have requested not to receive unsolicited marketing or sales calls.
+The National Do Not Call (DNC) Registry is a list of phone numbers of people who have requested not to receive unsolicited sales or marketing calls.
 This list is managed by the Federal Trade Commission (FTC) in the United States.

 It’s a legal requirement for businesses to check this list regularly and avoid calling any numbers registered on it, unless they have the individual’s express consent or an established business relationship.